Best Crypto IRAs in 2026

 Coin IRA offers a unique blend of cryptocurrency and precious metals options.
 With low trading fees and no monthly or storage fees, it provides flexibility and diversification for investors.
 Coin IRA charges 1.25% on buy trades and offers fractional gold and silver accounts.

-If security is your top concern, Unchained Capital stands out.
+If security is your top concern, Unchained stands out.
 They offer a Bitcoin-only IRA with robust security measures, including multi-signature cold storage vaults and encryption.
-While they charge a $995 setup fee and a $150 annual account management fee, their security measures provide peace of mind.
+They charge no setup fee and an annual fee of about $250, with roughly a 1.5% trading fee and $2,000 minimum trade size.

 How to choose the best crypto IRA